-A. The next black belt grading will take place at the Bristol TaeKwon-Do Academy on Sunday 22nd November (note that the date on the certificates will be October to keep the original grading dates in place!).
+A. The next black belt grading will take place in Chard on Saturday 22nd May (note that the date on the certificates will be October to keep the original grading dates in place!).
 As with the coloured belt gradings there will be many new restrictions in place.

 Q. Will there be any competitions?

 A. There are no plans in place as yet.
 The guidelines issued by the Department for Culture, Media and Sport do allow for competitions in the future, but there will be very strict guidelines as you can imagine.

 Q. Will I need to renew my yearly licence?

 A. If you are hoping to take a grading in May and your licence has expired or will expire before then, I would suggest you need to renew your licence as soon as possible.

 Q. Do I need to be paying my monthly TaeKwon-Do Training Subscriptions?

 A. Yes!
 Many of you have continued training with me on Zoom.
 Whilst this was not what you originally signed on for, you have supported me by continuing with your monthly subscriptions – THANK YOU!
 In part, the clubs survival is down to you!
 Some of you weren’t able to continue with your monthly subscriptions during lockdown – we still encouraged you to train.
 We would ask that you now please resume your monthly payments of £40 per student ASAP.
 The clubs cannot survive – we cannot pay the hall hire – without subscriptions.